embeddedTS/balloon-pump-demo-ts-7990/README.txt

 TS-TPC-7990 Setup Instructions

 1.)
 Copy the balloon-pump-demo-ts-7990 binary to /home/root
 2.)
+Export DISPLAY environment variable:

+    export DISPLAY=:0

+3.)
 Modify /usr/bin/mini-x-session:

     /home/root/balloon-pump-demo-ts-7990&
     exec matchbox-window-manager -use_titlebar no -use_cursor no

-3.)
+4.)
 Restart using shutdown -r now

-4.)
+5.)
 You should now be looking at a kiosk style screen with the Qt application.

 Versions: